 Use this modem By selecting this option, you will enable the modem.
 Name (mandatory) Name given to the modem.
-(See warning in the introduction to the chapter o Interfaces) Comments Allows you to enter comments regarding the modem.
+(See warning in the introduction to the chapter on Interfaces) Comments Allows you to enter comments regarding the modem.
+Modem type Indicates the type of modem chosen in the creation phase.
+Color Color assigned to the modem.